Port of Hastings

 The Port of Hastings is a state significant asset with key competitive advantages that make it attractive for future economic development and growth, including naturally deep waters and extensive land reserved for port-related purposes.

-The Port trades in non-containerised commodities including oil and gas products, break bulk activities (including steel import/export) with a future focus on bulk and break-bulk trade.
+The Port trades in non-containerised commodities including oil and gas products, break bulk activities (including steel import and export) with a future focus on bulk and break-bulk trade.

-The Port of Hastings Authority is also due to release the next iteration of its Port Development Strategy in 2023.
+The Port of Hastings Authority is expected to release the next iteration of its Port Development Strategy in late 2025.